 Attention Deficit Hyperactivity Disorder impairs the ability to focus due to persistent symptoms like inattention and impulsivity.
 Individuals with ADHD frequently struggle to sustain attention on tasks or activities, often becoming easily distracted by external stimuli or racing thoughts.
 This difficulty in maintaining concentration can hinder productivity and academic performance.
 Impulsivity further disrupts focus, as individuals may act on immediate impulses, interrupting their concentration.
 While medication and behavioural therapy can help manage ADHD symptoms, the condition fundamentally challenges an individual’s capacity to concentrate, affecting daily tasks and goal attainment.

-If you’re anxious and can’t think straight it’s likely because anxiety can disrupt the ability to focus.
+If you’re anxious and can’t focus on anything it’s likely because anxiety can disrupt the ability to focus.
 When experiencing anxiety, the mind is preoccupied with excessive worry, fear, or nervousness, diverting attention away from the task at hand.
 Physical symptoms like rapid heart rate, restlessness, and muscle tension can make it difficult to concentrate.
 Additionally, anxiety often triggers a heightened state of alertness, causing us to become hyper-vigilant about potential threats, further distracting us from tasks.
 Racing thoughts and constant rumination can impair cognitive processes and problem-solving abilities.

 When people are depressed they often experience a pervasive sense of sadness, hopelessness, and emotional numbness, which can make it challenging to engage in tasks and concentrate so depression can significantly impact the ability to focus.
 Fatigue and low energy levels are common symptoms of depression as well, these lead to reduced motivation and difficulty keeping attention on activities.
 Negative thought patterns and self-criticism can exacerbate the ability to focus by generating a cloud of pessimism.
 Depression’s cognitive symptoms, often referred to as “brain fog,” include poor concentration, memory problems, and slowed thinking.